ManNjoro/federated_learning/README.md

 ## 📬 Contact

-For questions or collaborations, please open an issue or contact [your email].
+For questions or collaborations, please open an issue or contact [elijohnmwoho@gmail.com].